MathieuFortune/mathieufortune.github.io/_posts/2017-10-05-what-is-usability.markdown

 These two terms are often hard to differentiate as usability has a lot evolve these last 5-10 years and has gain in importance in the designing digital products.

-Staying to its definition, usability is just how easy a product is to use, this is the core of usability.
+Sticking to its definition, usability is just how easy a product is to use, this is the core of usability.

 But when we think of how to use a product, there is a lot more about the experience that come with it and this is why the term user experience has really caught on in attention.

 {% include lazy-image.html src="/images/what-is-usability-honeycomb.png" alt="Infographic Components of UX" caption="" figClass="" %}

-Like the emergence of CX (customer experience) that tend to be much broader than digital user experience, just how customer interact with your brand, instead of a product just being usable which is one of the components of user experience as showing in the infographic above, it’s equally important for the user experience that your product has to be useful for example, which we could define as “Is there a reason for your user to use this product ?”.
+At one point, CX (customer experience) was mentionned in some role description of company.
+CX tend to have a broader approach of user experience by evaluating how the customer is interacting at a brand level opposed to just the use of a digital product.
+CX or UX, it's the same goal: Answer the question “Is there a reason for your user to use your product?”.
+Usability in all of this is just one aspect of how to improve the user/customer experience.

-**Usefulness, enjoyment, accessibility, etc, are much more frequently talked about when we think about user experience than just usability.**
+**Usefulness, enjoyment, accessibility, etc, are aslo talked about when we think about user experience than just usability.**

-Sometime these components of the experience are also addressed during a usability evaluation, that also why these two terms are frequently hard to differenciate.
+When we perform a usability test which is one of many UX methods, we observe how a specifc task is easy to get done.
+That's also why these two terms are frequently hard to differenciate.
+They are intricated.

 ### Usability vs. Accessibility